QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/diagrams/sequence/index.md

 ![Detailed Sequence Diagram](_uml/dsd.svg)
 </div>

-💡 When we refer to a "Sequence Diagram", we usually refer to a Detailed Sequence Diagram which may
+💡 When we refer to a "Sequence Diagram", we usually refer to a Detailed Sequence Diagram.
 </div></div>

 <hr class="sep-both">